 At any point, you may want to sell some or all of your ownership in an annuity for cash.
 While this is possible, you’ll likely need to pay a surrender fee to do so.
 These fees specifically apply to any withdrawals that come before your regular payments are scheduled to begin.

 Whether you pay a surrender fee and how much the fee amounts to depends on the terms of your annuity contract.
 For instance, an insurance company could charge a higher surrender fee if you withdraw money during any of the first 10 years of your contract.
 Typically speaking, though, insurance companies utilize a declining fee schedule for withdrawal charges.
 That means that this cost will shrink annually and eventually disappear.

 Mortality and Expense Risk Charges (M&E)

-An annuity is technically an insurance product, which means insurers have to hedge the amount of risk they’re inheriting.
+An annuity is an insurance product, not a security such as a stock or a bond.
+That means insurers have to hedge the amount of risk they’re inheriting.
 One way they do that is by charging mortality and expense risk fees.
 These are designed to guarantee that the cost of providing the annuity to you won’t change even if your mortality risk or life expectancy changes.
 For the most part, these fees range from 0.50% to 2% of your contract value.

 Commissions are paid to the insurance agent who sells you your annuity contract.
 This is similar to any other sales commission, like the ones that some fee-based financial advisors can earn for selling a particular investment product.
 Your insurance company may roll the commission into the contract rather than spell it out in a specific fee schedule.